-In accordance with the Monetary Agreement, Andorra undertook to implement in its legal framework, inter alia, the EU legal provisions relating to Directive 2009/110/EC of the European Parliament and of the Council of 16 September 2009 on the taking up, pursuit and prudential supervision of the business of electronic money institutions amending Directives 2005/60/EC and 2006/48/EC and repealing Directive 2000/46/EC.
+In accordance with the Monetary Agreement, Andorra undertook to implement in its legal framework, inter alia, the This law has been enacted and amended by a raft of measures.
+EU legal provisions relating to Directive 2009/110/EC of the as follows: European Parliament and of the Council of 16 September 2009 on the taking up, pursuit and prudential supervision of Decree of 24 March 2020 approving an extraordinary the business of electronic money institutions amending programme of guarantees for companies and businesses due Directives 2005/60/EC and 2006/48/EC and repealing to the emergency health situation caused by the SARS-Directive 2000/46/EC.
+CoV-2 pandemic, amended by Decree of 30 March 2020.